movementlabsxyz/MIP/MIP/mip-39/README.md

 > The _native_ `$L1MOVE`token is an ERC-20 contract on Ethereum (L1).
 By native, we mean that this is the location where the token is minted and burned and where the total supply is set and possibly modified (inflation/deflation).
 The **`$L1MOVE` token reserve**  is in the L1 contract.

 To use the Movement chain and pay for gas fees, a user will acquire `$L1MOVE` (native) tokens on L1, and _bridge_ them to L2.
 On the L2 they can use the token to pay for gas fees or with any other dApps that transact the `$L2MOVE` token.
 Later, a user can choose to migrate their `$L2MOVE` tokens back to the L1 at any time (thereby converting them to `$L1MOVE`).
 These cross-chain assets's transfers are usually done through a component called a _bridge_.

+In this MIP an HTLC-based bridge, which is the current implementation, is discussed which provides trustlessness.

 ### A standard bridge architecture